MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 :::image type="content" source="media/global-search-filter.png" alt-text="Screenshot of the filter options in global search.":::

 If the search results contain multiple records with the same name, you can select each record to view more details.
 It also includes a link to view the record in the CRM.
 More details about a record are displayed based on the admin settings.
 These details align with the [order of fields listed in the form configuration](customize-forms-and-fields.md#reorder-fields) for the respective record type.
-For Salesforce, these details align with the [order of fields listed in the form configuration](customize-forms-and-fields.md#reorder-fields) for the respective record type.

 When you expand the search results, you can view up to 10 fields.
 If less than 10 fields are configured, all fields are displayed.
 Key fields are included in the count of the 10 total fields displayed.